ashergreen82/Twitter-Showcase-App/README.md

 important in working on the web as the web is the glue that holds are world together.
 It is through the web that we can remove fear and promote peace in our world.

-Philosophy aside, I have also learned about being able to break down the project into small components and gert each one working.
+Philosophy aside, I have also learned about being able to break down the project into small components and get each one working.
 For example in React, I was able to make the Navbar a separate item, and when displaying content I created a separate component for that.
 This allows the programming to be modular.

 </pre>